 Can Blondes Wear Yellow?

 Okay, we know now all skin tones can wear yellow, but can blondes wear yellow?
 Or will the yellowness of the blonde clash or even become one with the yellow of your top?
 Depends.
-Yellow looks phenomenal on blondes in general because blonde women have the perfect skin tone for yellow, which is actually is actually kind of obvious.
+Yellow looks phenomenal on blondes in general because blonde women have the perfect skin tone for yellow, which is actually kind of obvious.
 Blonde is a similar color to yellow, so of course it looks good on them.
 The good news: few blondes have hair yellow enough to blend in with a yellow garment.
 The issue really begins when you have too much orange in your hair or your skin, then yellow starts to look “not right.”
 Notice in row 4 how the more orange blonde looks better in the lighter yellow versus the darker yellows?
 The contrast between the lemon yellows and the orange shade of her blonde hair is flattering.
 As for lighter blondes, do the opposite.
 Skip the lemon yellows and sport the mustard yellow if you have more of a white blonde.
 Are you seeing the trend?
 It’s all about contrast.